cpockrandt/genmap/README.rst

 A new folder ``/path/to/index/folder`` will be created to store the index and all associated files.

 There are two algorithms that can be chosen for index construction.
-One uses RAM (radix), one uses secondary memory (skew).
+One uses RAM (divsufsort), one uses secondary memory/disk space (skew).
-Depending on the quota and main memory limitations you can choose the appropriate algorithm with ``-A radix`` or ``-A skew``.
+Depending on the quota and main memory limitations you can choose the appropriate algorithm with ``-A divsufsort`` or ``-A skew``.
-It is recommended to use Skew, since Radix is comparison-based and therefore significantly slower on repetitive data.
+It is recommended to use divsufsort (default setting).
+It needs about ``6n`` space in main memory (or ``10n`` for fasta files >2GB).
+``n`` is the number of bases in your fasta file(s).
+It might be more or less depending on the number and length of the individual sequences.
+If you are running out of memory, you can try to reduce the memory consumption a bit by inreasing `-S`, e.g., use `-S 20` (up to 64)
+Although this will slow down the algorithm to compute the mappability.

+Skew needs more space on disk, at least ``25n``.
-For skew you can change the location of the temp directory via the environment variable (e.g., to choose a directory with more quota):
+You can change the location of the temp directory via the environment variable (e.g., to choose a directory with more quota):

 ::